How to file a Medicare claim step-by-step

 Most Americans never need to file a Medicare claim.
 Usually, Medicare providers send claims directly to Medicare so their members don’t need to do a thing.
 However, in some rare cases, people in Original Medicare may need to file their own claims.
 Follow these steps to make sure you file yours correctly.

-People in the Original Medicare Plan might need to file a Medicare claim if:
+With Original Medicare you might need to file a Medicare claim if:

-- Their health provider or supplier can’t file a claim
+- Your health provider or supplier can’t file a claim

-- Their health provider or supplier won’t file a claim
+- Your health provider or supplier won’t file a claim

-- Their health provider or supplier isn’t enrolled in Medicare
+- Your health provider or supplier isn’t enrolled in Medicare

 Check your Medicare Summary Notice issued every month to see whether you have outstanding claims.
 In most cases, your health provider will resolve these if you bring them to their attention.
 However, if they are unable to or simply refuse, you will need to file your own Medicare claim.